Are you a recipe hoarder? Do you cook recipes from your collection or do your recipes gather dust, untested and untasted?

-Start by downloading Evernote for PC or Mac, installing the software as per instructions and setting up your account.
+Start by downloading Evernote for PC or Mac, installing the software as per instructions and then set up your account.

 If you have a smart phone or tablet and use it for net surfing, download the app relevant for your device and sync your account with your PC.

-Finally, install the web clipper add-on to your computer browser and mobile device browser – this allows you to clip pages rather than just link to pages (more on that bellow).
+Finally, install the web clipper add-on to your computer browser and mobile device browser – this allows you to clip pages rather than just link to pages (more on that below).